All Dr Pepper Flavors: The Complete US Lineup (2026)

 Is Dr Pepper a cola?

 No. Despite the dark color, Dr Pepper is not a cola and has never been marketed as one.
 It is its own category of soft drink with a distinct spiced-fruit profile.
-I explain the full reasoning in is Dr Pepper a cola.
+The full reasoning is laid out in is Dr Pepper a cola.

 Which Dr Pepper flavors are sugar-free?